ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Exporting_SOP.md

 This is likely to evolve as we go, so please note issues with completing this process so we can improve it.

-## notes
+## Notes
 {: .no_toc }

-EBI will export on demand, and notify the Broad will batch import once prior to the monthly release.
+* EBI will export on demand, and notify the Broad will batch import once prior to the monthly release.
-Responsibility for who deletes the contents of the staging area is still being decided.
+* Responsibility for who deletes the contents of the staging area is still being decided.